What Checks are Carried Out by Bridging Loan Companies?

 Legal checks

-The lender will always look to instruct their own solicitor to conduct independent legal checks.
-This includes checking the loan documents are all completed correctly, the parties are all aware of exactly what they’re doing and ensuring a charge can be registered successfully against the property.
+The lender will instruct their own solicitor to conduct independent legal checks.
+You will require your own.
+This includes checking the loan documents are all completed correctly, all parties understand the agreement and ensuring a charge can be registered successfully against the property.

 Do all lenders underwrite applications in the same way?